Woman stabbed, 1-year-old hurt at Garner apartment complex: Police

 Garner police say the woman was stabbed and the infant was injured.
 Both were taken to the hospital.
 Their injuries aren't considered life-threatening.

-ABC11 cameras captured police investigating and crime scene tape up around a block of units at The Legacy @ 2000 apartments across from Garner High School.
+ABC11 cameras captured police investigating with crime scene tape up around a block of units at The Legacy @ 2000 apartments across from Garner High School.

 Police say there is a person of interest in the incident.
 Police responded to the apartment complex on Shady Lawn Ct. around 2:30.